 Cleanser bars are preferable to bottles when it comes to travelling since they are easier to carry.
 They are also more environmentally friendly since they generate less waste.

-I had a look at the different cleansers available to determine which is better CeraVe or Cetaphil for different skin conditions.
+I tested out and researched the different cleansers available to determine which is better out of CeraVe or Cetaphil, for different skin conditions.

 Best For Dry Skin